liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

-The PCG package, in the files ``sundials_pcg.h`` and ``sundials_pcg.c``, includes an implementation of the preconditioned conjugate gradient method (symmetric linear systems only).
+The PCG package, in the files ``sundials_pcg.h`` and ``sundials_pcg.c``, includes an implementation of the preconditioned conjugate gradient method.
+We note that due to the requirement of symmetric linear systems for the conjugate gradient method, this solver should only be used for problems with symmetric linear operators.
+Furthermore, aside from allowing a weight vector for computing weighted convergence norms, no variable or equation scaling is allowed for systems using this solver.
 For full details, including usage instructions, see the file ``sundials_pcg.h``.

 The files needed to use the PCG module by itself are the same as for the SPGMR module, but with ``sundials_pcg.h`` and